Wedding Photography at Bromley Civic Centre/Register Office

 Q. WHAT IS THE LIGHT LIKE FOR PHOTOGRAPHY INSIDE THE VENUE?

 A. As with most venues, the light varies throughout, but it is generally good at Bromley.
-Don’t worry about the light at all; a decent photographer will shoot good photos, whatever the lighting conditions.
+Don’t worry about the light; a decent photographer will shoot good photos, whatever the lighting conditions.
 See my website for examples.

-And finally: I’m not sure why, but I really like this photo.
-It’s just a different view from a wedding that I don’t generally focus on.
-I just wish I could remember why I took it!!
+And finally, I like this photo.
+It’s a different view from a wedding I don’t generally focus on.
+I wish I could remember why I took it!!

 Civic Centre,